coalescecreate/refilt/README.md

 ## Changelog ##

+**Version 3.2.1**
+Made `sortFiltersAlphabetically` take an array of filters to be sorted.
+Enables one to specify which filters to tidy up.

 **Version 3.2.0**
 Added trigger for skipping building filter values if built on server.
 Changed history categories to stop going higher up in the heirarchy than entered category.
 Added possiblity to add in dynamic categories for `historyCategories`